briangershon/minecraft-plugin-ranktank/README.md

 A Minecraft plugin for assigning players a rank and showing top ranks on a scoreboard.

+    /ranktank set <playerName> <rank>
+    /ranktank list

+All players joining the server will start at the `Member` rank.

+Ranks are (highest rank listed first):

+1. MVP++
+2. MVP+
+3. MVP
+4. VIP+
+5. VIP
+6. Member (default)

+Player data is saved on the server in a custom YAML file.

+To run `/ranktank` a player needs to have the `ranktank.set` permission.

+## Which server API does this plugin run on?

+Supports API version 1.13 or higher.

 Tested plugin on these servers:
 * Spigot 1.16.4-R0.1-SNAPSHOT (compile with Java 14 on MacOS) when testing plugin locally.
 * Paper 1.16.4 (compiled with Java 8) running on a paid hosting service using an older version of Java.